 The Nixon family established the Oncology Education and Prevention Fund through the Norton Healthcare Foundation with a goal of providing funding for the continuing education and certification of registered nurses to become oncology certified.
 To date, the program has provided support for the certification of more than 120 nurses now practicing at Norton Cancer Institute.

 Your contribution to the Oncology Spirit Fund serves as an expression of appreciation for the dedicated care provided by the oncology staff at Norton Healthcare, while also offering an outlet for stress relief and team building.
 In turn, oncology staff members approach patients with a more positive, fresh outlook and can continue to provide quality health care that the community has come to expect from Norton Cancer Institute.
 Donate now!

 Derby Divas is a special night of shopping, fun and friendship to benefit Norton Cancer Institute Breast Health Program and support the cost of mammograms for underserved women in our community.

-Enjoy hors d'oeuvres, music and live and silent auctions to benefit young breast cancer survivors in Louisville.
-Also enjoy boutique shopping from The Prickly Pear.
+Enjoy hors d'oeuvres, music and live and a raffle to benefit young breast cancer survivors in Louisville.
 Proceeds benefit the Norton Cancer Institute Breast Health Program, which offers special services for young breast cancer survivors.